ytazz/vnoid/choreography_using_choreonoid.md

 - Load floor

-Select World in the item pane, and select File -> Load -> Body.
+Select World in the item view, and select File -> Load -> Body.
 In the load dialog, navigate to the source directory of choreonoid and select choreonoid/share/model/misc/floor.body.

 <img src="fig/dance/screen5.png" width="500"/>